Cloud-Based Payment Solutions

 - Safely houses credit card records.

-- Can be integrated into existing software.
+- Can integrate into existing software.

 - Uploads multiple transactions and processes daily batches.